COLORADO AND EASTERN UTAH 12 DAYS

 You can extend the above itinerary by navigating the entire San Juan Skyway Scenic Byway.

-⚠️ If your short on time and heading north, start in Durango, drive the Million Dollar Highway to Silverton, then Ouray, and continue north as described on Day 8–9.
+⚠️ If you're short on time and going north, begin in Durango, take the Million Dollar Highway to Silverton, then Ouray, and follow the route for Days 8–9.

-In the summer and fall, Crested Butte is the place to enjoy all of Colorado’s outdoor activities: epic mountain biking, hiking in alpine and aspen forests, fishing in rivers, lakes, and whitewater rafting and kayaking.
+In the summer and fall, Crested Butte is the place to enjoy all of Colorado’s outdoor activities: epic mountain biking, hiking in alpine and aspen forests, fishing, and whitewater rafting and kayaking.

-Sunny weather and fewer crowds make late August through early October a great time to visit the Gunnison Valley.
+Sunny weather and fewer crowds make late August through early October the very best time to visit the Gunnison Valley.

 Driving time: